cowboyai/cim-start/doc/cim.md

 On NixOS we prefer [direnv](https://direnv.net/), which is part of this flake, but if it's not already there, you'll want to add it to your NixOS systemEnvironment as well as turning container support on.

+## Running the VMs

+### Locally
+If you can, this should be your preferred method for the closest relationship to the code, but we realize this may take more resources than you have.

+Just to get started, run the dev machine first.
+This has a bunch of tests to make sure it deploys correctly.

+### Codespaces
-Codespaces currently aren't working on pure NixOS, we are working on a solution, we can do it with Alpine and nix, but even that is having issues.
+Codespaces currently aren't working on pure NixOS, we are working on a solution, we can do it with Alpine and nix, but even that is having issues, for Codespace you can use Ubuntu an nix-infect it.

+Nix Infect is a script that allows you to install NixOS on non-NixOS hosts.
+It is designed to work on a variety of cloud and VPS providers, including DigitalOcean, Hetzner Cloud, Vultr, and others.

 On https://github.com/TheCowboyAI/cim-start, click "use this template, and choose "open in a codespace"